Pierre-Narcisse Guérin

-Pierre-Narcisse, baron Guérin (13 March 1774 – 6 July 1833) was a French painter born in Paris.
+Pierre-Narcisse, baron Guérin (13 March 1774 – 6 July 1833) was a French painter, born in Paris.

-Background
+Biography

 A pupil of Jean-Baptiste Regnault, he carried off one of the three grands prix offered in 1796, in consequence of the competition not having taken place since 1793.
-In 1799, his painting Marcus Sextus (Louvre) was exhibited at the Salon and excited wild enthusiasm.
+In 1799, his painting The Return of Marcus Sextus (Louvre) was exhibited at the Salon and excited wild enthusiasm.
 Part of this was due to the subject – a victim of Sulla's proscription returning to Rome to find his wife dead and his house in mourning – in which an allusion was found to the turmoil of the French Revolution.